velvetkevorkian/website-2021/posts/blog/hd-movement-tracking-further-and-final-iteration.md

 ---

 Well, the end of year show has come and gone, and all that remains is the write up.
-Here\'s a quick run down of the work that I showed and some of the development that went into it.
-I\'ll also show the code I cobbled together from other peoples\' code wrote to do it.
-If you\'ve not seen it already, you might want to take a look at the [first](/blog/work-in-progress-tracking-movement-in-st-enoch-square/) and [second](/blog/hd-movement-tracking-first-iteration/)
+Here's a quick run down of the work that I showed and some of the development that went into it.
+I'll also show the code I cobbled together from other peoples' code wrote to do it.
+If you've not seen it already, you might want to take a look at the [first](/blog/work-in-progress-tracking-movement-in-st-enoch-square/) and [second](/blog/hd-movement-tracking-first-iteration/)